Board of Directors

 Mr. Henderson has been a director since 2002.

-Anna, who joined RGA in 2007, has more than three decades of leadership experience in the insurance industry.
-Before coming to RGA, Anna spent 19 years with the Toronto office of Towers Perrin’s Tillinghast insurance consulting practice.
-She provided consulting services to the insurance industry in mergers and acquisitions, value-added performance measurement, product development, and financial reporting.
+Anna has more than three decades of leadership experience in the insurance industry.
+Before coming to RGA, Anna spent nearly two decades with the Toronto office of Towers Perrin’s Tillinghast insurance consulting practice, where she provided consulting services to the insurance industry in mergers and acquisitions, value-added performance measurement, product development, and financial reporting.

 Anna is a Fellow of the Society of Actuaries (FSA) and of the Canadian Institute of Actuaries (FCIA).
-She received a Bachelor of Science (B.Sc.) degree in actuarial science from the University of Toronto.
-Anna has served as a member of the ACLI’s Financial Services Steering Committee and the ACLI’s Reinsurance Executive Roundtable Program Committee.
+She received a Bachelor of Science (B.Sc.) degree in Actuarial Science from the University of Toronto.

 Joyce A. Phillips is the former Chief Executive Officer, Global Wealth, Group Managing Director, and Management Board member of Australia and New Zealand Banking Group Limited (ANZ), a global top-20 bank.